Non Ambulatory Hunter Permit

 How to Apply

 - Have a current year NYS hunting license.

 - Have two 2" x 2" passport type photographs for your ID card.
-(Follow passport photo requirements (External Link) established by U.S. Department of State).
+(Follow passport photo requirements (Leaves DEC website)established by U.S. Department of State).

 - Complete and submit the Non-Ambulatory Hunter Application (PDF) (130 KB)